About the Scheme

 - contribute to raising the status of and recognition for the roles and responsibilities associated with the work of disability practitioners

-All fully paid members of NADP are eligible to apply for Accredited Member status.
+All fully paid members and associates of NADP are eligible to apply for Accredited Member status.
 However we suggest that applicants will find it hard to gain accreditation without having a fair amount of experience of working in a context that involves supporting disabled learners and/or all students with learning difficulties.

 Those that wish to go on and seek Senior Accredited Member status will usually have significant experience of managing a service and/or aspects of the service, and also represent the service on a number of committees and groups within their institutions.
 We would expect to see that they have/ have had some influence on policy and/or practice change within the context in which they work.